 Thermostats are not recommended with electric water pumps.
 A thermatic controller is normally used with electric water pumps.
 This speeds up or slows down the pump depending on the temperature of the engine.

 To test your Thermostat

-Put the thermostat is a pot of water.
+Put the thermostat in a pot of water.
 Heat the water.
 Use a thermometer so that you know the temperature of the water and watch for the thermostat to open.
 That way, you know that the thermostat does open and at what temperature it opens.

 Overheating at High Speed

 In most cases, overheating at high speed is a radiator capacity problem.
 Either your radiator is blocked or just not big enough to do the job.
 More horsepower equals more heat!
-If you have just raised the compression of the motor by either running high comp pistons, turbo or supercharger, you have just created more heat to get rid of.
+If you have just raised the compression of the motor by either running high comp pistons, turbo or supercharger, you have just created more heat that you have to get rid of.

 You most likely need a high performance radiator to get rid of the extra heat.

 Low speed overheating problems are usually due to bad air flow or poor quality water pump.
 A poor quality water pump will tend to cavitate which will create a bad heat transfer.